LLM Reference

 Claude 3.5 Sonnet vs o3-pro

 Claude 3.5 Sonnet (2024) and o3-pro (2025) are frontier-tier reasoning models from Anthropic and OpenAI.
-Claude 3.5 Sonnet ships a 200K-token context window, while o3-pro ships a not-yet-sourced context window.
+Claude 3.5 Sonnet ships a 200k-token context window, while o3-pro ships a 200k-token context window.
 On Aider Polyglot, o3-pro leads by 33.3 pts.
 On pricing, Claude 3.5 Sonnet costs $3/1M input tokens versus $20/1M for the alternative.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Claude 3.5 Sonnet is ~567% cheaper at $3/1M; pay for o3-pro only for coding workflow support.